Joanna Krupa Distracts With Nude Photos Amid Lawsuit And New Claims

 “I don’t work my butt off at the gym in order to walk around covered from head to toe, plus my husband loves it when I dress sexy.”

 Joanna talked about her sexy style at the premiere of her new movie, You Can’t Have It.
-She addressed her provocative social media posts and her racy sense of her style at the event, reports Fox News.
+She addressed her provocative social media posts and her racy sense of her style at the event, reported Fox News.

 “I think it comes down to being self-confident.
 I think every woman is beautiful in their own way and just has to find something that is beautiful [about] you – your eyes, your eyebrows, your body, your butt – whatever it is I think a woman needs to feel secure with herself.”